 The Fund will become permanently endowed when it reaches $50,000 and provide an annual award to a Collegiate student or faculty member for the study of or promotion of environmental awareness.
 Environmental awareness proposals from areas such as fine arts and science are especially welcome.

 Collegiate established this fund in 2007 in response to a call to action by Collegiate parents, faculty, and friends to increase the availability of scholarships for qualified students.
 The endowment will be funded by the proceeds from the annual “Raise your Paddle” event as well as other funds raised or donated for this purpose, and will be the depository for additional contributions over the years for this purpose.
-As of 6/30/14, this effort produced a fund with a market value of $263,036.

 Click here to make a donation to the Collegiate Endowment for Scholarships.